Here's What Happened at Beyoncé's Star-Studded Push Party

 Baby showers are so last season.
 This year, it's all about the push parties, and Beyoncé is setting the bar high.

 The 35-year-old singer had an epic bash—called the "Carter Push Party"—to celebrate her twins yesterday, and everything from the decorations to the all-star attendees was on point.
-The African-themed event was held at a private residence in Beverly Hills, and all of Queen Bey's closest friends came wearing their best African-inspired garb.
+The African-themed event was held at a private residence in Beverly Hills where Queen Bey wore a custom skirt by Demestik, and her closest friends came wearing their best African-inspired garb, too.

 Some of the A-list attendees included former Destiny's Child members Michelle Williams and Kelly Rowland, as well as La La Anthony, Serena Williams (who's also expecting!), and of course, Beyoncé's mom Tina Knowles.